237simonngwonju/237simonngwonju/README.md

 - 💞️ I’m looking to collaborate on projects with my course mates and also members of my community to which i belong in
 - 📫 How to reach me  through  http://Wa.me/+237679832993 , http://www.linkedin.com/in/simon-ngwonju
 - 😄 Pronouns: Male
-- ⚡ Fun fact: love cracking jocks and playing handball
+- ⚡ Fun fact: love cracking jokes and playing handball

 <!---
 237simonngwonju/237simonngwonju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.